azzzub/viverra/README.md

 **> installation**

-after clone this repo, you must run `make setup` and follow the instruction
+after clone this repo, install all dependencies using command `yarn`

-then install all dependencies using command `yarn`
+then, you must run `make setup` and follow the instruction

 going to production environment, run `yarn build` at first then `yarn start`